pmurphyjam/ABExample/README.md

 searching first and last name.
 In addition the App displays the users current Calendar Events, and displays events that have attendees, and are not all day events.

-Uses ABContact which works with ARC and makes reading the iPhone AddressBook easy.
-Note : If your coping this you will have to pull this library and copy it into the ABExample\ABContacts folder.

 Uses AppIOS submodule which has SQLite infrastructure for accessing an SQLite database.
 Note : If your coping this you will have to pull this library and copy it into the ABExample\AppIOS folder.